payara/Payara-Community-Documentation/documentation/payara-micro/appendices/cmd-line-opts.md

 # Payara Micro Command Line Options

+All of the options listed below are case-insensitive from version `4.1.1.171`; prior versions need the option to be set with [camelCase](https://en.wikipedia.org/wiki/Camel_case) (with an initial lower-case letter)

 Configuration Option | Description | Default Value
 --- | --- | ---
 `--noCluster` | Disables clustering for this instance. | _false_